geological-survey-of-queensland/gsq-metadata-extraction/filepath-metadata-extraction/README.md

 ### Task Definition

-3 main approaches for extracting data have been proposed thus far with the option of more approaches in the future.
+3 main approaches for extracting data have been proposed thus far with the option of more in the future.
 1. |    File path metadata extraction
 2. |    Document metadata extraction – extract data from file contents
 3. |    Hierarchical metadata distribution – distribute metadata across relevant files based on their hierarchical position in the current file structure.

-Stage 1 only address the first approach; file path metadata extraction.
+Stage 1 only addresses the first approach; file path metadata extraction.
 The goal is to develop a machine learned model that is able to extract at least some useful metadata about a file from its file path (complete file path not just the filename) and demonstrate the viability of using machine learning for this purpose.
-This stage does not concern itself with creating automated process that actually process live data and work into the new system.
+This stage does not concern itself with creating an automated process that actually processes live data and work into the new system.
-The training data consists of a cvs file containing about 23900 samples.
+The training data consists of a csv file containing about 23900 samples.
 The file contains the following columns:

 | Used | Column name | Data type | example |
 |------|-------------|-----------|---------|